internetarchive/fatcat/guide/src/editing_quickstart.md

 username in the upper right-hand corner of every page when you are successfully logged in.

-Next find the release's fatcat identifer for the paper we want to add a file to.
+Next find the release's fatcat identifier for the paper we want to add a file to.
 You can [search](https://fatcat.wiki/release/search) by title, or [lookup](https://fatcat.wiki/release/lookup) a paper by an identifier (such as a DOI or arXiv ID).
 If the release you are looking for doesn't exist yet,